bkesterbyld/maroon-potato/src/pages/index.md

       - title: Internet of Things (IoT)
         title_align: left
         content: >-
-          The IoT failure rate is incredibly high at 75%.
-A major reason is the inability to fuse sensor and existing data into valuable workflows, and scale.
-Above can sit between your IoT ingestion service and SaaS and backbone systems to drive valuable new workflows—and scale infinitely without concurrency or other issues.
+          The IoT failure rate is incredibly high at 75% because it's hard to fuse sensor and existing data together into valuable workflows.
+Above can sit between your real-time IoT data and corporate systems to drive business processes—and scale infinitely without concurrency or other issues.
         content_align: left
         actions:
           - label: Learn More